HashimThePassionate/django-for-everyone/projects/04_blog_application/01_project/06_many-to-one-relationship.md

-# 📖 Understanding Many-to-One Relationships in Django
+# 📖 **Many-to-One Relationships  in Django** ✨

-This README explains how to implement and understand a **many-to-one relationship** in Django by connecting posts to their authors.
+This section explains how to implement and understand a **many-to-one relationship** in Django by connecting posts to their authors.
 Authors are users, and each post is written by one author, but an author can write multiple posts.

 ---